anoma/juvix-docs/docs/howto/project.md

 !!! info "Lock file"

-      * A lock file is generated in the same directory as for `juvix.yaml`.
+      * A lock file, juvix.lock.yaml is generated in the same directory as `Package.juvix`.
 This file is used to determine if any dependency needs to be updated.
 If the `ref` in the lock file does not match the `ref` in the package file, it is considered out of date.